GigaHierz/OffsetHelper/docs/OffsetHelper.md

 `autoRedeem()` in order to automatically choose a TCO2 token corresponding to the oldest tokenized carbon project in the specfified token pool.
-There are no fees incurred by the user when using `autoRedeem()`, i.e., the user receives 1 TCO2 token for each pool token (BCT/NCT) redeemed.
+There are no fees incurred by the user when using `autoRedeem()`, i.e., the user receives 1 TCO2 token for each pool token e.g., NCT redeemed.

 There are two `view` helper functions `calculateNeededETHAmount()` and `calculateNeededTokenAmount()` that should be called before using